kyrafld/Smart-Home-Services-TF/README.md

 ## Modules

 ### 1. Networking
+Networking is where the Virtual Private Cloud(VPC) is created with specified configurations to establish and secure isolated network environment.
+The infrasturce is design to support public and private subnets across multiple Availability Zones.
 #### Variables
 - `vpc_name`: The name of the Virtual Private Cloud(VPC).
 - `cidr_range`: The CIDR range for the VPC.